newenclave/intervals/README.md

 #### insert

 Insterts new interval to the set.
-It doesn't merge other intervals if new interval intersects with them.
+It doesn't merge the other intervals if new interval intersects with them.

 ```cpp
 usage ival_type = intervals::interval<double>;